 The Center for Computational Biology

-A joint research center in the McKusick-Nathans Institute of Genetic Medicine, the Department of Computer Science, and the Department of Biostatistics
+A joint research center in the McKusick-Nathans Institute of Genetic Medicine, spanning the School of Medicine, the Whiting School of Engineering, the Bloomberg School of Public Health, and the Krieger School of Arts & Sciences

 - January 2016.
 Michael Schatz joins the Hopkins CS Department and CCB as an Associate Professor.
 Dr. Schatz, formerly at Cold Spring Harbor Laboratory, is widely known for his work on genome assembly algorithms and next-generation ...(read more)